Garden Birdlife: Who's Singing?

 Wood pigeon

-Robins, with their famous red bib, is a very conspicuous representative of the native birdlife and enchants with its melodic song.
-Robins primarily feed on insects and other animals.
-Robins are also highly territorial, meaning they don’t tend to get along well with other birds.
+Robins, with their famous red bibs, are conspicuous and enchant with melodic songs.
+They feed primarily on insects and are highly territorial, not getting along well with other birds.

 Sparrow